Defining Database Objects

 |float8||Calculates the compression ratio for a compressed append-optimized table.
 If information is not available, this function returns a value of -1.|

 The compression ratio is returned as a common ratio.
 For example, a returned value of 3.19, or 3.19:1, means that the uncompressed table is slightly larger than three times the size of the compressed table.

 The distribution of the table is returned as a set of rows that indicate how many tuples are stored on each segment.
 For example, in a system with four primary segments with dbid values ranging from 0 - 3, the function returns four rows similar to the following:

 =# SELECT get_ao_distribution('lineitem_comp'); get_ao_distribution --------------------- (0,7500721) (1,7501365) (2,7499978) (3,7497731) (4 rows)

 Greenplum Database supports Run-length Encoding (RLE) for column-level compression.
 RLE data compression stores repeated data as a single data value and a count.
 For example, in a table with two columns, a date and a description, that contains 200,000 entries containing the value date1 and 400,000 entries containing the value date2, RLE compression for the date field is similar to date1 200000 date2 400000.
 RLE is not useful with files that do not have large sets of repeated data as it can greatly increase the file size.

 Greenplum Database versions 4.2.1 and later support column-oriented RLE compression.
-To backup a table with RLE compression that you intend to restore to an earlier version of Greenplum Database, alter the table to have no compression or a compression type supported in the earlier version (ZLIB or QUICKLZ) before you start the backup operation.
+To backup a table with RLE compression and restore it to an earlier version of Greenplum Database, alter the table to have no compression or a compression type supported in the earlier version (ZLIB or QUICKLZ) before you start the backup operation.

 Adding Column-level Compression